f5devcentral/f5-big-iq-lab/docs/class1/module5/lab3.rst

 7. Logon on **BIG-IQ** as Olivia, go to Application tab and check the application is displayed and analytics are showing.

+.. warning:: BIG-IQ displays AS3 applications created using the AS3 Declare API as Unknown Applications.

 |lab-3-4|